borthdayzz/ngl-spammer/README.md

 - **Word Bypass**: Our spammer can bypass your messages even though your messages have been blocked or blacklisted.
 - **Customizable Templates**: You can make your own message templates.
 - **Personalization**: Make your messages feel more personal by adding things like names.
+- **Proxies Support**: Make your messages even more faster with proxies!

 ## Where to download?
 Download different versions [here](https://github.com/borthdayzz/ngl-spammer/releases)